kyraezikeuzor/mealmap/README.md

    git clone https://github.com/kyraezikeuzor/mealmap.git
    cd mealmap

-2. Install everything:
+2. Install everything: npm install

-npm install
-yarn install
-pnpm install

-3. Start the dev server:

-npm run dev
+3. Start the dev server: npm run dev
-yarn dev
-pnpm dev

 4. Open http://localhost:3000￼ to see it in your browser.